 One of the most subtle yet game-changing additions is the option to pass a Turn.
 It may seem like a redundant feature at first, but it's quite helpful in tough late-game encounters.

-Instead of wasting the Turn icon, you can pass it to another party member who can either protect or deal damage to the enemies.
+Instead of wasting the Turn icon, you can pass it to another party member who could be more suited to either protect or deal damage to a particular enemy.
 I can't recall how many times I survived brutal encounters solely by passing Turns at appropriate times.

 Fortunately, Metaphor brings back the challenge of turn-based combat, so proper strategizing and assembling teams is more vital than ever.
 It’s still not as brutal as the SMT games, but on normal difficulty, there’s enough challenge to keep you on edge in even the most random encounters in the game.